 For many, a watch is a perfect gift.
 It’s classic, timeless (punny!), and can be a statement piece.
 Or more simply a watch can be a practical item for every day use.

-Look.
-I get it.
-I usually write about parenting and motherhood and shit like that, but REALLY if you read between the lines I write about things I actually give a fuck about and as it so happens, my husband, the father of my babies, my soul mate and love of my life gives a lot of fucks about watches, and thus.
+I know… I usually write about parenting and motherhood and shit like that, but I also write about things I actually give a fuck about and as it so happens, my husband, the father of my babies, my soul mate and love of my life gives a lot of fucks about watches, and thus.
 Here we are.

-If you’re hoping to buy a watch on line this holiday season, look no further because I’ve got this whole thing on lock.
+If you’re hoping to buy a watch on line today, look no further because I’ve got this whole thing on lock.

 3 Essential Things to Know About Men’s Watches

 In watch land there are two different elements to set all watches apart, and these are known as movements: Quartz and a mechanical/automatic.

 In a quartz movement watch, you can see the big hand slowly tick minute by minute, indicating the passage of time (my toddler boys prefer these and have a couple of their own).
 Quartz watches tend to be more accurate in their ability to tell time and rarely lose any seconds.

 With a mechanical movement (often these are “automatic” watches, which use the movement of your wrist to wind them), the big hand seamlessly circles around the face of the watch.
 For watch lovers, once they make this connection, it’s hard to go back to quartz.
 Although there are a lot of things to love about quartz watches.